DanielPNewman/DanielPNewman.github.io/index.md

 Below is a little personal info, and my blog is found in the menu (top left).

-I am currently on a 12 month sabbatical vagabonding around Asia with my wife [Amy][2]:
+I am currently on a 12 month sabbatical vagabonding around Asia and South/Central America with my wife [Amy][2]:

 {% include figure.html src="public/images/IMG_5834.jpg" %}